Flazhik/CybergrindMusicExplorer/README.md

 This feature uses ffmpeg.
 It's a 3rd-party library which you'll be offered to download automatically from the official source.
 You're at liberty not to do it, but in this case Downloader functionality won't be available to you. ffmpeg executables will be placed within the folder where **CybergrindMusicExplorer.dll** is located.

+### What if for some reason you can't install ffmpeg by means of CGME?
+You can perform it manually.

+1. Download ffmpeg archive manually from [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip)
+2. Open the folder `ffmpeg-master-latest-win64-gpl\bin` inside it
+3. Extract `ffmpeg.exe` and `ffprobe.exe` into the same folder where `CybergrindMusicExplorer.dll` is located.
+   If you've installed the mod manually, it's `ULTRAKILL\BepInEx\plugins\CybergrindMusicExplorer`.
+If you're using r2modman the path is a little bit trickier: `C:\Users\{YourUsername}\AppData\Roaming\r2modmanPlus-local\ULTRAKILL\profiles\{ProfileName}\BepInEx\plugins\Flazhik-CybergrindMusicExplorer\CybergrindMusicExplorer`

 Please also note that this feature is in early stage of development and may not work consistently.